ESiWACE/esdm/README.md

 use of references is that no ESDM entity instance may be deleted while references to it still exist.
 The use of reference counting will ensure this property as well as avoid dangling pointers.

-gives an overview of the logical data model.

 Each of these entities is now described, along with a list of supported
 operations: